Terra Galleria Photography

 Keep at least 100 yards (93 m) from bears at all times and never approach a bear to take a photo

 One should always abide by rules, yet I wondered if at a time when parks are stressed by record visitation while facing understaffing and underfunding, vigorouly pursuing such violations are the best use of the service’s resources.
 Reading the unecessarily harsh comments, you get the impression that the woman’s actions were incredibly reckless and put her in an extremely dangerous situation.
-However such a bluff charge rarely results in a mauling (what to do during a bear attack attacks, bear attack statistics).
+However such a bluff charge rarely results in a mauling (what to do during a bear attack, bear attack statistics).
 Looking at how attitudes over bears in national parks differ in other places and times provides some perspective.

 Katmai